8 February, 2019

 As a young publication, Running Dog is often told that arts criticism is a dying form, and that its audience no longer exists.
 In launching the first event of a four-part series in partnership with Verge Gallery, we want to find out if this claim is true.

-‘Survival of the Critic’ will bring together Pedro de Almeida, Lauren Carroll Harris, and Neha Kale—three established writers and editors—to tackle the thorny issue of arts criticism in 2019.
+‘Survival of the Critic’ will bring together Lauren Carroll Harris and Neha Kale—two established writers and editors—to tackle the thorny issue of arts criticism in 2019.

 Is independent and rigorous criticism economically feasible or sustainable, and do people actually want to read it?